 For Macintyre Brook WSS, Indec recommended 94% of costs should be fixed and 6% variable under optimal management.
 The Authority notes that this ratio differs from the current tariff structure which reflects the recovery of 80% of costs in the fixed charge and 20% of costs in the volumetric charge.

 In general, the Authority accepts Indec's recommended tariff structure, for the reasons outlined in Volume 1.
+No change is proposed from the Draft Report.

 6.5 Allocation of Costs According to WAE Priority

 Fixed Costs